Jackson County Employment Opportunity

 Performs other related duties as assigned.

-Ability to establish and maintain filing and recordkeeping systems.
+Ability to effectively interpret and maintain compliance with laws and regulations.

 V. Minimum Requirements (Performance of the essential duties of this position includes the following requirements, physical demands and/or working conditions)